-At Mercy Health System, we offer comprehensive vascular care for patients with vascular conditions.
-Our vascular surgeons, cardiologists, interventional radiologists, technicians and registered nurses take a team approach to vascular care.
+At Mercy Health System, we offer comprehensive care for patients with vascular conditions.
+Our surgeons, cardiologists, interventional radiologists, technicians and registered nurses take a team approach to vascular care.
+Our affiliations with the Lourdes Cardiovascular Institute and St. Mary Heart & Vascular allow us to bring an additional expertise to the areas of interventional cardiology and heart surgery.
 We’re highly experienced in the latest technology for screening and diagnostic procedures, advanced treatment and surgical techniques (including minimally invasive procedures), dialysis access procedures, and customized rehabilitation.

 With compassion, skill and respect, our vascular specialists answer patients’ questions, educate them about their conditions, and help them understand their treatment options.
-We’re able to safely and effectively diagnose and treat a range of conditions including: aneurysms, complications of diabetes, renal artery disease, thrombosis, cardiac arrhythmia, uterine fibroids, peripheral vascular disease (PVD) and other vascular problems.
+We’re able to safely and effectively diagnose and treat a range of conditions including: aneurysms, complications of diabetes, renal artery disease, thrombosis, cardiac arrhythmia, uterine fibroids, spider and varicose veins, non-healing wounds, peripheral vascular disease (PVD) and other vascular problems.

 Mercy Fitzgerald Hospital

-Mercy Fitzgerald Hospital offers a continuum of vascular care including non-invasive and invasive vascular diagnostic testing, and minimally invasive alternatives to surgery.
+Mercy Fitzgerald Hospital offers a continuum of vascular care including non-invasive vascular diagnostic testing, and minimally invasive alternatives to surgery.

 Vascular procedures include, but are not limited to, vascular ultrasound, peripheral angiography, peripheral angioplasty, stent placement and thrombectomy.

-Mercy Fitzgerald has three interventional labs that are used for peripheral vascular procedures, including:
+Mercy Fitzgerald has three interventional laboratories that are used for peripheral vascular procedures, including:

-- Two cardiac catheterization labs available around the clock, equipped with the latest imaging technology.
-With improved image clarity, the technology allows the catheterization team to better view coronary and peripheral vessels, especially very small vessels associated with peripheral vascular procedures.
+- Two cardiac catheterization labs, available around the clock, equipped with the latest imaging technology.
+With improved image clarity, this technology allows the catheterization team to better view coronary and peripheral vessels, especially the very small vessels that can be associated with peripheral vascular procedures.

 - An interventional radiology lab is also used for peripheral vascular procedures by interventional radiologists.
 This lab has advanced technology that provides optimal imaging quality, increased patient weight limit to 500 pounds, lower radiation and faster procedure times.